FOR THOSE PEOPLE THAT WANT TO KNOW MORE ABOUT STUDIO33

 Design & Inspiration

-My Central American & British heritage flows through my designs, with influences such as woven fabrics and ponchos reflecting on my Central American roots and plenty wool options that display my passion for British locally sourced natural fibres.
-Raised in the UK has shaped me deeply, and I honour the land I walk on through my work.
+My Native American Roots & Western Upbringing flows through my designs, with influences such as woven fabrics and ponchos reflecting on my Central American roots and plenty wool options that display my passion for locally sourced natural fibres.
+I was raised in the UK and this has shaped me deeply, and I honour the land I walk on through my work.
 Subtle splashes of English heritage are woven into my designs and Im constantly eager to make more.

 Looking Ahead